strongloop/zone/README.md

 require('zone');
 ```

-The zone library monkey-patches all asynchronous APIs and exports a
+The zone library exports a global variable, `zone`.
-global called `zone`.
-The `zone` global always refers to the currently
+The `zone` global variable always refers to the currently active zone.
-active zone.
 Some methods that can always be found on the 'zone' object
 are actually static methods of the `Zone` class, so they don't do anything
 with the currently active zone.

-After loading the zone library the
-program has entered the 'root' zone.
+After loading the zone library the program has entered the 'root' zone.

 ### Creating a zone